ooanishoo/family-tree/README.md

 2. **Only married couples can have a child**: You cannot add a child to a family member if the family member does not have a spouse.
 3. **Monogamy**: You cannot add a spouse to a family member if the family member is already married.
 4. **Heterosexual marriage**: You can only add an opposite-sex spouse to a family member.
+5. **Unique names**: Each family member must have a unique name.
+You cannot add a family member with the same name as an existing family member.
+6. **Case-sensitive names**: Names are case-sensitive.
+For example, `King Shan` and `king shan` are two different names.

 ### Folder structure: